junxie6/iojson/README.md

 iojson also provides a HTTP middleware function, which works with [Alice](https://github.com/justinas/alice) (a famous middleware chainer).
 See examples below.

-## How the uniform format looks like?
+## How does the uniform format look like?

 ```
 {